Cvmcosta/ltijs/docs/migration.md

 **The Logger functionality was also removed, developers can now choose how to log access and error information.**

-*(This change does not apply to the LTI authentication flow, errors thrown during the validation process still redirect to the invalid token or session timeout endpoint.)*
+*(This change does not apply to the LTI® authentication flow, errors thrown during the validation process still redirect to the invalid token or session timeout endpoint.)*

 #### Bumped required version of Node